arangodb/docs/3.7/architecture-deployment-modes-cluster-architecture.md

   this for individual queries you can increase `intermediateCommitSize` (default 512 MB) and `intermediateCommitCount` accordingly as query option.

+### Limitations

+The OneShard optimization will be used automatically for all eligible AQL queries and streaming transactions.
+For AQL queries, any of the following factors currently makes a query uneligible for the OneShard optimization:

+- the query access collections with more than a single shard, different leader DB-Servers, or different `distributeShardsLike` prototypes
+- usage of AQL user-defined functions
+- usage of AQL functions that can only execute on coordinators.
+These functions
+  are:
+  - COLLECTION_COUNT
+  - CURRENT_DATABASE
+  - CURRENT_USER
+  - COLLECTIONS
+  - DOCUMENT
+  - VERSION
+  - SCHEMA_GET
+  - SCHEMA_VALIDATE
+  - V8
+- the query writes into a SatelliteCollection
+- the query accesses an edge collection of a SmartGraph

 Synchronous replication
 -----------------------